Geosphere-Austria/dataset-api-docs/README.md

 # dataset-api-docs

 > :exclamation: The Geosphere Austria data API has moved to https://dataset.api.hub.geosphere.at.
-Redirects from `*.hub.zamg.ac.at` to `*.hub.geosphere.at` will end by the year of 2025.
+Redirects from `*.hub.zamg.ac.at` to `*.hub.geosphere.at` will end in December 2025.
 > If you are still using the `*.hub.zamg.ac.at` you must update the URL latest by 2025-12-31.
 Fore more details see the [documentations changelog](https://dataset.api.hub.geosphere.at/v1/docs/changelog.html#changelog-eol-redirects

 This is the [documentation](https://dataset.api.hub.geosphere.at/v1/docs) for the